syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Gets or sets a value that indicates to perform the filter operation with case sensitive
+Enable/Disable to perform the filter operation with case sensitive.